GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 ## Users

-A FedRAMP SSP must identify the users of the system by type, privilege, and sensitivity level, the ID of the associated role, and a list of one or more authorized privileges.
+A FedRAMP SSP must identify the users of the system by type, privilege, sensitivity level, the ID of the associated role, and a list of one or more authorized privileges.
 The SSP must also provide the authentication method(s) used for each identified user.

 ### OSCAL Representation